-The shape of the total product curve is a function of specialisation, teamwork and utilising the variable input with the fixed inputs.
+The shape of the total product curve is a function of specialisation, teamwork, and utilising the variable input with the fixed inputs.
 The TP (total product) curve represents the total amount of output (end result) that an enterprise can manufacture within a provided amount of labour.
-As and when the amount of labour changes, total output changes.
+As and when the amount of labour changes, the total output changes.